Discussion paper

 DP18343 Scars of War: the Legacy of WWI Deaths on Civic Capital and Combat Motivation

 What drives soldiers to risk their life in combat?
-We show that the legacy of war creates lasting conditions that encourage younger generations to take greater risks when fighting for their country.
-Using individual-level data from over 4 million British war records, we show that WWI deaths deeply affected local communities and the behaviour of the next generation of soldiers.
-Servicemen from localities that suffered heavier losses in WWI were more likely to die or to be awarded military honours for bravery in WW2.
-To explain these findings, we document that WWI deaths promoted civic capital in the inter-war period -- as demonstrated by the creation of lasting war memorials, veterans' associations and charities, and increased voter participation.
-In addition, we show that sons of soldiers killed in WWI were more likely to die in combat, suggesting that both community-level and family-level transmission of values were important in this context.
+Using individual-level data from over 4 million British war records, we show that the legacy of WWI deeply affected local communities and the behaviour of the next generation of soldiers.
+Servicemen from localities that suffered heavier losses in WWI were considerably more likely to die or to win gallantry awards for valour in WW2.
+To rationalise these findings, we show that the mortality shock increased communities' civic capital in the inter-war period: Great War deaths spur the creation of new charities, veterans' associations, and historically significant memorials as well as promoting charitable donations and voter participation.
+Our results highlight the importance of the memory of past conflicts in fostering the creation of socially-oriented activities that, in turn, can shape the behaviour of soldiers in future wars.

 £6.00